Last Updated on December 3, 2021 by Danny

 Is it hard to learn to play drums?

-Learning drums is actually easier than a few other instruments.
+Learning to play drums is actually easier than a few other instruments.
 However, as with any instrument, it is important that you take it slow.
-As a beginner, the biggest mistake you can do is to try and play complex beats very fast.
-It is always best to slow down and perfect your basic beats and grooves before you try your hand at more complex techniques.
+As a beginner, the biggest mistake you can do is to try and play complex drum beat very fast.
+It is always best to slow down and perfect your basic beats and drum grooves before you try your hand at more complex techniques.

 A metronome will be a great asset for a beginner.
 You will be able to keep time properly and ensure that you do not play a song too slow or fast.
 A metronome will ensure that you will be able to better time a tune.
 So, make it a point to always play with a metronome.

 The drumming technique is another aspect that you need to consider.
 There are plenty of choices that you will have to make.
 Do you wanna play with a heel up or heel down foot technique?
 Do you want to use a traditional grip or an American grip for holding drum sticks?
 It is important that you decide on these based on your playing style.